INL/BlackLab/src/site/markdown/add-input-format.md

 		}
 	}

-We create a DocumentElementHandler (an inner class defined in DocIndexerXmlHandlers) and add it as a handler for the <TEI\> and <TEI.2\> elements.
+We create a DocumentElementHandler (an inner class defined in DocIndexerXmlHandlers) and add it as a handler for the &lt;TEI\&gt; and &lt;TEI.2\&gt; elements.
 Why two different elements?
-Because we want to support both TEI P4 (which uses <TEI.2\>) and P5 (which uses <TEI\>).
+Because we want to support both TEI P4 (which uses &lt;TEI.2\&gt;) and P5 (which uses &lt;TEI\&gt;).
 The handler will get triggered every time one of these elements is found.

 Note that, if we want, we can customize the handler.
 We'll see an example of this later.
 But for this document element handler, we don't need any customization.
 The default DocumentElementHandler will make sure BlackLab knows where our documents start and end and get added to the index in the correct way.
 It will also automatically add any attributes of the element as metadata fields, but the TEI document elements don't have attributes, so that doesn't apply here.